Living our vision

 Delivering improved efficiencies and greater agility will help us to be one step ahead of the competition and continue to invest in the future.
 We know that by working together we will be able to create a truly customer-focused collaborative workplace and through that deliver growth.
 Passengers will benefit from better services; customers and our supply chain will benefit from increased responsiveness and improved value for money; our people will benefit through greater opportunities across the Group; and our shareholders will benefit in our success.

 Succession planning is an important part of running a responsible sustainable business and our people plans include several schemes to ensure colleagues have opportunities for full and successful careers within the Group.
 We have a strong talent programme where individuals with potential are encouraged to work on projects and take secondments in other areas of the Group to deepen their understanding of the industry.

 For the past few years our rail division has taken part in the industry’s ‘track and train’ scheme providing all-round experience for graduates.
-In the past year we have introduced our own Govia graduate scheme with five graduates in 2015/16 and in line with our effort to increase gender diversity across our business, two women are part of the cohort.
+In the past year we have introduced our own Govia graduate scheme with five graduates every year, in line with our effort to increase gender diversity across our business, two women are part of the cohort.